 Uploading and Filtering Data

 After the necessary data has been acquired and formatted.
 The next step is upload the files onto R and to refine the raw data for analysis.
 This includes removing extraneous detections from the acoustic record, removing extraneous encounters from the visual census data, correcting receiver records for temporal drift/ time-zone inconsistencies, and deriving effort from receiver deployment/survey records.

-INSERT R CODE: uploading data and filtering data

 Model Formulation